Skip to main content

 In this ever-changing environment, having a knowledgeable compliance partner is essential.
 At Young & Associates, we specialize in helping financial institutions interpret, implement, and manage compliance requirements with confidence.
 Whether you need regulatory guidance, risk assessments, or compliance program reviews, our team is here to support you.

-Reach out to Young & Associates today to discuss your compliance needs and ensure your institution is prepared for the road ahead.
+Reach out to Young & Associates today to discuss your compliance needs.

 The enforcement actions do not spell out specifics of what the agencies found at each institution, but they do give us important insights into what the regulators will expect during your next BSA compliance exam.

-Community banks should evaluate their BSA compliance programs in light of the corrective actions that these institutions are required to take.
+Community banks should evaluate their BSA compliance programs in light of the corrective actions that regulators require these institutions to take.

 Another important issue that financial institution management should remember is that the USA PATRIOT Act made BSA compliance as important as Community Reinvestment Act (CRA) compliance in getting an application approved.
 The act adds BSA as a factor for consideration in merger transactions.
 The agency must take into consideration “the effectiveness of any insured depository institution involved in the proposed merger transaction in combating money laundering activities.”
 This means that banks and thrifts must have more than a written BSA program.
 They must be able to demonstrate that the program works.

-All insured banks and thrifts are required to develop, administer, and maintain a program that assures and monitors compliance with the BSA and its implementing regulations, including recordkeeping and reporting requirements.
+All insured banks and thrifts must develop, administer, and maintain a program that assures and monitors compliance with the BSA and its implementing regulations, including recordkeeping and reporting requirements.
 Such a program can help protect a bank against possible criminal and civil penalties and asset forfeitures.

 • A system of internal controls to assure ongoing compliance